VZ807/VZ807/README.md

 # VZ807
--My name is Victor Zhang-
+-My name is Victor Zhang

 -I enjoy learning about different programming languages and techniques.
-Particularly in robotics -
+Particularly in robotics